Kyagara/equinox/README.md

 func main() {
 	// For custom configurations, you can use NewClientWithConfig(),
-	// you will need to provide an api.EquinoxConfig{} object. client, err := equinox.NewClient("RIOT_API_KEY")
+	// you will need to provide an &api.EquinoxConfig{}. client, err := equinox.NewClient("RIOT_API_KEY")

 	if err != nil {